 Teeth grinding can be a serious problem that leads to worn teeth, chipped teeth, and in severe cases: broken teeth.
 Teeth grinding can also contribute to headaches, facial pain, and neck pain.
 Our dental care team has advanced training and experience to treat patients suffering from bruxism, the name for the condition when people grind or clench their teeth.

-At Lanier Family & Cosmetic Dentistry, our dentists have many years of experience in treating teeth grinding and other common types of dental concerns.
+At Lanier Family & Cosmetic Dentistry, our dentists have many years of experience treating teeth grinding and other common dental concerns.
 Our dental office offers comfortable, friendly, and comprehensive dental care for a lifetime of beautiful smiles.

 Signs & Symptoms of Bruxism